sourcegraph/about/content/terms/cody-notice.md

 **Other frequently asked questions**

+1. _Can you share information about the training set of the LLMs that Cody uses?_

+We do not train our own models today.
+The third-party LLMs available today that Cody may make use of are trained on large datasets of public repositories.
+You are responsible for ensuring that any Responses you use comply with copyright licenses.

-1. _What data does Sourcegraph collect when you use Cody?_
+2. _What data does Sourcegraph collect when you use Cody?_

     Sourcegraph collects and uses the following data to support and improve user experience: